zouchuhang/LayoutNetv2/README.md

 # LayoutNet v2
-PyTorch implementation for LayoutNet v2 in the paper:
+PyTorch implementation for LayoutNet v2 in the IJCV paper:

-### **3D Manhattan Room Layout Reconstruction from a Single 360 Image**
+### **Manhattan Room Layout Reconstruction from a Single 360 image: A Comparative Study of State-of-the-art Methods**

 https://arxiv.org/pdf/1910.04099.pdf